rsgallus/HelloChess/README.md

 You most have a recent version of Node and React installed.

 Download the source code and open a new terminal window.
-Change to the Hello-Chess directory and launch the develoment server with 'npm start'
+Change to the Hello-Chess directory and launch the develoment server with `npm start`

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.